 Cum laude 3.500 - 3.699

 Magna cum laude 3.700 - 3.899

 Summa cum laude 3.900 - 4.000

-That student who has the highest average i in his College or

 That student who has the highest average in his College or School and is eligible to be graduated cum laude (3.500 or above) shall be awarded the President's Medal for Academic Excellence.
 A recipient who earns a second baccalaureate degree and again qualifies for the President's Medal will be awarded that Medal, provided sixty-five semester hours have been earned at Southeastern after completing the first degree.
 Those sixty-five hours must be in upper level courses or in courses required in the second-degree curriculum.